 Warmer than usual · sun beat hard at the back of the field

-Flat, fast and impeccably organised — the only major in Asia, run through the heart of old and new Tokyo.
+Flat, fast and impeccably organised, the only major in Asia, run through the heart of old and new Tokyo.

 First run 2007 and added to the Abbott World Marathon Majors in 2013.
 Tokyo is the opening race of each Majors calendar year and has hosted Eliud Kipchoge's Asian record pursuit.
+The 2027 edition will be the 20th anniversary.

-Historical conditions on the course — what to expect, what to pack.
+Historical conditions on the course, what to expect, what to pack.

 Warmer than usual · sun beat hard at the back of the field